Hiking in Providence Canyon in Lumpkin, Georgia. Photo by @capturecalliope

 George L. Smith State Park

 Grab your canoe and venture to peaceful George L. Smith State Park in southeast Georgia.
 Explore the blackwater lake dotted with Spanish moss-covered cypress trees.
-Keep a look-out for blue heron, white ibis, and other wading birds, or navigate your boat to the refurbished Parrish Mill, a combination gristmill, saw mill, historic covered bridge and dam built in 1880.
+Look for blue heron, white ibis, and other wading birds, or navigate your boat to the refurbished Parrish Mill, a combination gristmill, saw mill, historic covered bridge and dam built in 1880.

-Back on dry land, explore seven miles of trails while searching for gopher tortoises, Georgia's state reptile.
-Extend your stay overnight in one of the park's newly renovated cabins, or camp out right on the water's edge.
+On dry land, explore seven miles of trails while searching for gopher tortoises, Georgia's state reptile.
+Extend your stay overnight in one of the park's newly renovated cabins or camp on the water's edge.

-Pro tip: Mill Pond Kayak leads guided paddle trips on this gorgeous pond, or you can rent a canoe from the park to explore on your own.
+Pro tip: Rent a canoe or kayak from the park to explore on your own.

 Indian Springs State Park